Florida, Buenos Aires

 Florida is a neighborhood in Vicente López Partido, Buenos Aires Province, Argentina.
 The community is a suburb in the Buenos Aires metropolitan area.
-In 2020 the population was estimated at 48,158, making it the second most populated neighborhood in Vicente López Partido.
-It is 15 kilometers north of downtown Buenos Aires.
+In 2020 the population was estimated at 48,158, making it the second most populated neighborhood in Vicente López.
+It is located 15 kilometers north of downtown Buenos Aires.

 Florida grew and prospered in the late 1800s when it became a railway stop; the community became progressively more urban and started to receive Italian and English immigrants who set small farms that provided vegetables and fruits to nearby Buenos Aires.
-Nowadays it is an upper middle class residential area serving as a bedroom community.
+Today it is an upper middle class residential area serving as a bedroom community.

 It is bordered to the east by Vicente López neighborhood, to the north by Olivos, to the south by the city of Buenos Aires, and to the west by Villa Martelli.

 Location

 Florida is served by the Mitre and Belgrano Norte railway lines, both providing fast access to the city of Buenos Aires.
 Its main commercial areas are Maipú Avenue and San Martín Avenue.